davidasrocha/capstone-jenkins-pipeline/README.md

 ### How to run and configure Jenkins with Ansible

-Then, you need to install some Jenkins Plugins (Blue Ocean and Pipeline AWS), and configure AWS credentials for it.
+Finally, you need to install some Jenkins Plugins (Blue Ocean and Pipeline AWS), and configure AWS credentials for it.